 Omega-3 supplementation may also be helpful, as would a ZMA supplement (zinc, magnesium, vitamin B6).
 A regular multivitamin would be a good idea.

 Vegan protein powder would be helpful, though not to prevent deficiencies.
-It would just make things easier for you to hit your protein intake without having to eat a tonne of food.
+It could just make things easier for you to boost your protein intake in a convenient and cost effective way.

 Another supplement that we would recommend would be creatine monohydrate.
 Your body produces creatine naturally, but most people get a top up from meat (particularly beef).
 Vegans get almost zero creatine through diet, leaving them at a disadvantage.